Kalai Arasi: Soundtrack

 The music was composed by K. V. Mahadevan.
-Lyrics were by Pattukkottai Kalyanasundaram, Kannadasan, Alangudi Somu and N. M. Muthukoothan.

 Release and reception

 Kalai Arasi was released on 19 April 1963, and distributed by Emgeeyar Pictures in Madras.
 The Indian Express said, "[T]he film has all the ingredients that make a successful box office production.
 The film is exceptionally good in outdoor and trick photography, for which credit goes to the cinematographer J. G. Vijayam."
 Kanthan of Kalki reviewed the film more negatively, but appreciated the songs and called the spacecraft one of the best things in the film.
-The film was commercially unsuccessful.
+The film was commercially unsuccessful during its initial release, but gained cult status in later years.